Justincw99/Format_converter/README.md

 python main.py test.txt summary.txt
 ```
 **Note：
-The data file after format conversion is stored in final.txt.
+The data file after format transformation is stored in `final.txt`.
 Delete the intermediate file manually if you want to run again after failed.**